astronomer/astronomer-processing-user-feedback/README.md

 ### Configuration Details for AWS Connection

+To integrate Airflow with AWS, we will need to setup an AWS connection.
+To do so, we need to collect the following information for your AWS user

+- `AWS_ACCESS_KEY`
+- `AWS_SECRET_ACCESS_KEY`

+Alternatively, see the [Authentication and access credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-authentication.html) page for other ways of authenticating with AWS

 ### Configuration Details for Snowflake Connection

+To integrate Airflow with Snowflake, we will need to setup a Snowflake Connection.
+To do so, we will need the following details

+- Schema
+- Login & Password
+- Account
+- Data warehouse
+- Database
+- Region

+We will also provide the table name within the task.

+The demo is setup with a schema called `DEMOUSER`, a database called `SANDBOX` and table called `ASTRONOMER_ANYSCALE_DEMO`.
+You may also use your own tables in which case, don't forget to update the task code

 ### Run the project locally

+1. In the root of the repository, run `astro dev start` to start up the following Docker containers.
+This is your local development environment.

+    - **Postgres**: Airflow's Metadata Database.
+    - **Webserver**: The Airflow component responsible for rendering the Airflow UI.
+Accessible on port `localhost:8080`.
+    - **Scheduler**: The Airflow component responsible for monitoring and triggering tasks
+    - **Triggerer**: The Airflow component responsible for triggering deferred tasks

+3. Access the Airflow UI at `localhost:8080` and follow the DAG running instructions in the [Running the DAGs](#running-the-dags) section of this README.
+You can run and develop DAGs in this environment.

 ### Run the project in the cloud

+1. Sign up to [Astro](http://qrco.de/bfHv2Q) for free and follow the onboarding flow to create a deployment with default configurations.
+3. Deploy the project to Astro using `astro deploy`.
+See [Deploy code to Astro](https://www.astronomer.io/docs/astro/deploy-code).
+3. Set up your Anyscale, AWS and Snowflake connections on Astro.
+For instructions see [Manage Airflow connections and variables](https://www.astronomer.io/docs/astro/manage-connections-variables).

+4. Open the Airflow UI of your Astro deployment and follow the steps in [Running the DAGs](#running-the-dags).

 ## Running the DAGs

+There are 3 DAGS in this repo -

+- Access_and_transform_data
+- Finetune_LLM_and_Deploy_Challenger
+- llm_retrain_and_rollout

 ![Screenshot of the Airflow UI showing the DAGs unpaused.](/static/unpaused.png)